DIY-able/MqttTinyController/README.md

 From a technical standpoint, it's possible to integrate the scheduling code into the microcontroller.
 However, I believe that scheduling shouldn't be its primary function.
 The microcontroller's main responsibility should revolve around hardware control and reporting hardware status through MQTT.
 For scheduling tasks, it should be triggered by the mobile app or other clients.
 One approach is to develop an Azure Function using MQTT NET or utilize Amazon AWS Lambda.
 This is a sample project I am running it on Azure which supports MFA (TOTP), it uses TimerTrigger with CRON expression:

 https://github.com/DIY-able/MqttTimerFunction

+Running Azure Function with such low volume doesn't cost a lot since the basic tier includes 1 million requests.
+With "Pay as you go" plan, all you need is to pay for Azure Blob Storage.
+Running a MQTT Timer function like this costs me around $0.02 US a day (or $0.6 US a month).

 # Notification issues on Mobile app
 Similar to scheduling, notifications should not be the responsibility of the microcontroller.
 Many mobile MQTT apps include notification features, they keep a set of in-memory values.
 However, it is possible the app resets those values to default (such as NULL) caused by unknown reasons such as network interruption, it could result in FALSE POSITIVE notifications when "value is changed".
 To address this issue, MqttTinyController sends a JSON notification message to the MQTT broker, for example, {"NOTIFY": {"GP1", 1}} when there is a real hardware change on GP1.
 You can configure which GPIO has notifications enabled, see 'gpio_pins_for_notification' parameter in config file.
 With this JSON response, you can enable notification (if your mobile app supports that) and send notification based on this JSON message/payload.